Port Adelaide Football Club: 'Prison Bar' guernsey

-Historically, the black-and-white 'Prison Bar' guernsey, alternatively and historically known as the Wharf Pylon guernsey, has been Port Adelaide's most iconic guernsey design.
+Historically, the black-and-white 'Prison Bar' guernsey, alternatively known as the 'Wharf Pylon' guernsey, has been Port Adelaide's most recognisable guernsey design.
 The club first adopted the guernsey in the 1902 season, after having difficulty finding magenta and blue dyes that could repeatedly last the rigours of an Australian rules football match.
 The guernsey was designed to be a literal depiction of the wharves and pylons that were prominent along the docks of Port Adelaide at the turn of the 20th century.
-Prior to adopting the guernsey the club had won 3 premierships over 31 years.
-After adopting the guernsey, the club won 33 premierships and 3 Championships of Australia.
+The guernsey has since been worn for all SANFL premierships, with the exception of 1951.

 "Anyone that put on the guernsey acted like the guernsey intended it to act.
 It wasn't built around the player wearing the guernsey.
 It was the guernsey using a player."